-- I. Individual has history of melanoma or dysplastic nevus syndrome; OR - II.
-Individual has current diagnosis of Bowen's disease, basal or squamous cell carcinoma, or other malignant or premalignant skin lesions; OR - III.
-Individual has any other photodermatosis, such as polymorphous light eruption (PLE), discoid lupus erythematosus (DLE), or solar urticaria: OR - IV.
+- Individual has history of melanoma or dysplastic nevus syndrome: OR - Individual has current diagnosis of Bowen's disease, basal or squamous cell carcinoma, or other malignant or premalignant II. - III.
+Individual has any other photodermatosis, such as polymorphous light eruption (PLE), discoid lupus erythematosus (DLE), or solar urticaria; OR - IV.
 When the above criteria are not met and for all other indications.